Stratton Mountain Resort: Intrawest ownership

-Intrawest announced $6.5 million of projects for the 2013-2014 season, including new snowcats, improved snowmaking, two new glades, and base resort improvements.
+Intrawest announced $6.5 million of projects for the 2013–2014 season, including new snowcats, improved snowmaking, two new glades, and base resort improvements.
 The aging gondola cabins were replaced the summer of 2014.

 During Intrawest's ownership, Stratton developed premium real estate.
 The parking lot in front of Black Bear Lodge was cleared and became the Village Common.
 Two connected condominium buildings collectively named Long Trail House were constructed in 1999 and 2000.
 Long Trail was followed by Rising Bear Lodge in 2004, Hearthstone Lodge in 2005, and Founders Lodge in 2006.
 Construction began on an additional condominium building adjacent to Founders Lodge, but work stopped when the housing market started to collapse in late 2006.
 Additionally, townhouses were built on the mountain.
-Snowbridge was constructed from 1997-1998 on the trails "Old Log Road", "Ethan's Alley", and "Lower Wanderer" for ski-in/ski-out access.
-Solstice was constructed from 2001-2002 on the trails "91", "91 Extension", and "Solstice Way" for ski-in/ski-out access.
-TreeTop was built between 2003-2006 as ski-in properties off of the trail "TreeTop Way", but they could not be ski-out due to a contract signed with the Solstice homeowners forbidding the construction of additional ski-in/ski-out townhouses.
+Snowbridge was constructed from 1997 to 1998 on the trails "Old Log Road", "Ethan's Alley", and "Lower Wanderer" for ski-in/ski-out access.
+Solstice was constructed from 2001 to 2002 on the trails "91", "91 Extension", and "Solstice Way" for ski-in/ski-out access.
+TreeTop was built between 2003 and 2006 as ski-in properties off of the trail "TreeTop Way", but they could not be ski-out due to a contract signed with the Solstice homeowners forbidding the construction of additional ski-in/ski-out townhouses.
 In the late 2000s, Stratton sold 12 large plots of land above the Villager chairlift and called the ski-in/ski-out houses Tamarack Heights.
 This is the flagship community at Stratton and the final real estate project undertaken by Intrawest.

 Alterra Mountain Company ownership

 In 2017, KSL Capital Partners and Henry Crown and Company acquired Intrawest, combining Stratton and an assortment of other mountains into a new company called Alterra Mountain Company.
 Over the summer of 2018, the resort installed a new high-speed quad chairlift to replace the aging Snow Bowl lift.
-Stratton began offering summertime mountain biking in 2019, with mountain bike trails opening in stages in 2019 and 2020.
+Stratton began offering summertime mountain biking in 2019, with mountain bike trails opening in stages starting in 2019.

+During summer 2023 Stratton underwent $6.9 million in capital improvements, adding RFID gates, a reimagined learning area including 3 new covered conveyor lifts, a new snowcat, and the addition to Klik snowmaking hydrants to a number of their trails.